Heartworm Signs

 hospital during the treatment period.
 Once home, dogs need

-restricted exercise for 4 to 6 weeks as the dog heartworm signs subside.
+restricted exercise for 4 to 6 weeks as the dog Heartworm signs subside.

 If the heartworms signs are severe such as the sudden onset of lethargy